iclinic/weather-mini-challenge/README.md

 *You should take an umbrella in these days: ....*

-For instance, if on the next seven days air humidity will be greater than 70% on Monday, Tuesday and Wednesday, you must display the message:
+For instance, if on the next five days air humidity will be greater than 70% on Monday, Tuesday and Wednesday, you must display the message:

 *You should take an umbrella in these days: Monday, Tuesday and Wednesday.*